Last updated on August 17, 2026

 Weird Examples of Mana Abilities

 Lion's Eye Diamond is maybe the most famous example of a weird mana ability.
-It’s a mana ability because it doesn’t target, isn’t a loyalty ability, and so on.
-But if you give it all of the same benefits as a mana abilities then you could cast a spell from your hand using it for the mana, and that’s a play pattern that WotC did not want to give you access to.
+It qualifies, but if you give it all of the same benefits as a mana abilities then you could cast a spell from your hand using it for the mana, and that wasn't the intention of the card.
 It makes the Diamond more like Black Lotus in a lot more situations, and it just seems weird to let you play a card that’s supposed to be discarded as the cost for using it.

 The Stackless